fightingox1/codeorg-api-docs/readme.md

   });
   </code>
  <br>
-in this example username_input would be the text input of wherever your client is setting their username.
+in this example username_input would be what the username is being set to, for example you could do <code>username_input = getText("input_text")</code> with input text being a text box where the user sets there display name.
 </details>

 <details><summary>get-username</summary>